Request Info Enroll Now

 Practical Nursing Admission Requirements

-2. Applicants for the Full Time Day Track must have a minimum composite score of 12 on the ACT if taken prior to October 1989 or a minimum composite score of 16 if taken in October 1989 or after with a minimum composite score of 12 on the ACT reading & math subtests.
+• Applicants for the Full Time Day Track and the Evening and Weekend Track must have official verification of a minimum composite score of 12 on the ACT if taken before October 28, 1989, or a minimum composite score of 16 on the ACT if taken after October 28, 1989.
+ACT scores must be on file with the Office of Admissions & Records at Holmes Community College prior to completing the Health Sciences application.

 Progression

-A final eighty (80) average in each course is required to progress to the next semester in the Practical Nursing Program.
+A final eighty (78) average in each course is required to progress to the next semester in the Practical Nursing Program.

-All students must pass the theory portion of Nursing Fundamentals and Clinical (PNV 1444) with an eighty (80) before they can participate in the clinical portion of Nursing Fundamentals and Clinical (PNV 1444).
+All students must pass the theory portion of Nursing Fundamentals and Clinical (PNV 1444) with an eighty (78) before they can participate in the clinical portion of Nursing Fundamentals and Clinical (PNV 1444).
 Students must also pass the clinical portion of the course in order to progress in the program.

 A drug calculation critical will be administered as part of PNV 1524 IV Therapy and Pharmacology.
 This test will NOT be a multiple choice test and the student will be required to show their work to receive credit for the answer.
 A calculator will be allowed during the test.
 Students may retest two times.
 Students who do not attain the required 90% on the exam will NOT be allowed to administer medications in clinical as part of PNV 1682 Adult Health Concepts and Clinical or PNV 1666 Medical Surgical Concepts and Clinical, for the Evening and Weekend Track students, therefore cannot complete the requirement of the course.
 If any student does not pass the drug calculation critical on the last attempt, they will receive a failing grade for PNV 1682 and PNV 1524 for Full Time Day Track students, or PNV 1524 for Hybrid options or PNV 1666 and PNV 1524 for Evening and Weekend Track students.